HEMATOLOGY101.Com

 Endoscopic retrograde cholangiopancreatography, or ERCP, is an endoscopic test that is used to examine and treat problems of the bile ducts, pancreatic ducts, and gallbladder.

-Endoscopic retrograde cholangiopancreatography (ERCP) - Harvard Health
+Endoscopic retrograde cholangiopancreatography (ERCP) - Penn Medicine

 * Latest Hematology 101 News